Congress seals agreement on $900 billion COVID relief bill

 Still, delays in finalizing the agreement prompted the House to pass a one-day stopgap spending bill to prevent a government shutdown at midnight Sunday.
 The Senate was likely to pass the measure Sunday night as well.

 The final agreement would be the largest spending measure yet.
-It combined COVID-19 relief with a $1.4 trillion government-wide funding plan and lots of other unrelated measures on taxes, health, infrastructure and education.
+It combined $900 billion for COVID-19 relief with a $1.4 trillion government-wide funding plan and lots of other unrelated measures on taxes, health, infrastructure and education.
 The government-wide funding would keep the government open through September.

 Passage neared as coronavirus cases and deaths spiked and evidence piled up that the economy was struggling.
 The legislation had been held up by months of dysfunction, posturing and bad faith.
 But talks turned serious in recent days as lawmakers on both sides finally faced the deadline of acting before leaving Washington for Christmas.